demiculus/mentalmodel/_mental_models/process.md

 ---
 layout: mental-model
 name: Process
-benefit: Decreases burnout, increases consistancy
+benefit: Decreases burnout, increases consistency
 summary: Having a process & aim instead of goals make it more likely achieving it.
 prerequisites:
 ---